callstack/linaria/README.md

 1. Familiar CSS syntax with Sass like nesting.
 1. CSS is extracted at build time, no runtime is included.
-1. JavaScript expressions are supported and evaluated at build .time
+1. JavaScript expressions are supported and evaluated at build time.
 1. Critical CSS can be extracted for inlining during SSR.

 ## Installation